Preparing for Installation

 – Determine if the person needs rescue breathing or external cardiac compressions; then take appropriate action.

-The ASA 5585-X model equipped with AC-input power supplies are shipped with a 3-wire electrical cord with a grounding-type plug that fits only a grounding-type power outlet.
+- The ASA 5585-X models equipped with AC-input power supplies are shipped with a three-wire electrical cord with a grounding-type plug that fits only a grounding-type power outlet.
 Do not circumvent this safety feature.
 Equipment grounding should comply with local and national electrical codes.

 Preventing Electrostatic Discharge Damage

-For safety, periodically check the resistance value of the antistatic strap, which should be between 1 and 10 megohms (Mohms).
+- For safety, periodically check the resistance value of the anti-static strap, which should be between one and 10 megohms (Mohms).

 General Site Requirements

 This section describes the requirements your site must meet for safe installation and operation of your ASA 5585-X. This section includes the following topics:

 Place the chassis on a desktop, or mount it on a rack.
 The location of the chassis and the layout of the equipment rack or wiring room are extremely important for proper system operation.
 Devices placed too close together, with inadequate ventilation, and inaccessible panels can cause system malfunctions and shutdowns, and can make the chassis maintenance difficult.

 When planning the site layout and equipment locations, keep in mind the precautions described in the next section “Preventive Site Configuration” to help avoid equipment failures and reduce the possibility of environmentally caused shutdowns.
 If you are currently experiencing shutdowns or unusually high error rates with your existing equipment, these precautions may help you isolate the cause of failures and prevent future problems.

 The following precautions will help you plan an acceptable operating environment for the chassis and avoid environmentally caused equipment failures: